Meet Margi Preus

 Margi Preus’s writing career began when her audition for the kindergarten musical ’Sleeping Beauty' went horribly wrong.
 Since then, she has written a bazillion plays and a bunch of books, including the Newbery Honor book Heart of a Samurai, the Minnesota Book Award winning West of the Moon, and the Midwest Booksellers’ Choice award-winning Enchantment Lake mystery series.
 Her books have been honored as ALA/ALSC Notables, landed on the New York Times bestseller list and many other “best-of” lists, been featured on NPR, and selected as community reads.

-New in 2022 was the “exhilarating” picture book Lily Leads the Way and the middle grade adventure Windswept, named one of the best middle grade books of 2022 by Hornbook and Kirkus Reviews.
+Her newest titles are the “exhilarating” picture book Lily Leads the Way and the fantasy/adventure Windswept, named one of the best middle grade books of 2022 by Hornbook and Kirkus Reviews.

 Advice for new writers: